emberjs/website/source/blog/2018-07-20-the-ember-times-issue-56.md

 ---

 ## [Got Dependencies? 📦](https://github.com/ef4/ember-auto-import#dynamic-import)
-We’ve previously highlighted the great `ember-auto-import` by the wizard,[Edward Faulkner](https://github.com/ef4) 🧙, a a way to import npm packages into your Ember app.
+We’ve previously highlighted the great `ember-auto-import` by the wizard,[Edward Faulkner](https://github.com/ef4) 🧙, as a way to import npm packages into your Ember app.
 With the latest update **it just got way cooler**.

 As he demonstrates in this [nice screencast](https://eaf4.com/dynamic-import-into-your-ember-app/) with v1.2.0 you can now lazy load dependencies via `import()`!
 The dynamic `import()` will load the dependency as well as all its recursive dependencies via a separate Javascript file **at runtime**.
 That’s really awesome.